evolvingprimate/algorhythmic/replit.md

 # Algorhythmic - AI-Powered Audio-Reactive Art Platform

 ## Overview
-Algorhythmic is a revenue-generating web application that transforms sound into real-time, AI-generated artwork.
-It enables users to select artistic styles and artists, generating audio-reactive visualizations that continuously improve personalization through user voting.
-The project aims to be a cross-platform web app with future plans for native TV applications and social features, operating on a freemium model.
-Its business vision is to provide a unique, immersive artistic experience by blending AI with audio, tapping into the growing demand for personalized digital art and interactive entertainment.
+Algorhythmic is a production-ready, revenue-generating web application that transforms sound into real-time, AI-generated artwork.
+It features a robust 3-tier cascading fallback architecture with sub-100ms display latency, comprehensive security hardening, health monitoring, and predictive pre-generation.
+The platform enables users to select artistic styles and artists, generating audio-reactive visualizations that continuously improve personalization through user voting.
+It operates on a freemium model with future plans for cross-platform expansion.

 ## User Preferences
 - Theme: Light mode default with dark mode toggle